OUR REFUGEE CONNECTIONS

 For many years, the Montagnards have been persecuted for political, ethnic, and religious reasons.
 The group that worships with us at First Christian Church came to the U.S. in order to be free to practice the Christian faith without risking their lives to do so.
 Many in our group still have family and dear friends in Vietnam who live in constant danger.

 Many Montagnards were resettled here in North Carolina with the help of the U.S. Department of State because of the debt owed to them by the American people and the struggle endured by them in their homeland in part due to their service to help our soldiers.

-DAO BLUNG HLAO ~ In the year 2015, a large segment of the Jrai speaking group, led by Nglol Rahlan, decided to act on the dream of worshiping together in the Jrai language, beginning "First Christian Church", or "Dao Blung Hlao" as translation into Jrai.
+In the year 2015, a large segment of the Jrai speaking group, led by Nglol Rahlan, decided to act on the dream of worshiping together in the Jrai language, beginning “First Christian Church”, or “Dao Blung Hlao” as translation into Jrai.
 This community of faith is an outreach of Disciples thought and practice while also incorporating Jrai traditions language and music.
 This communication of faith maintains its connection to First Christian Church (Disciples of Christ).
-Dao Blung Hlao worships at 10 am the 3rd flooring of our Christian Education.
+Dao Blung Hlao worships at 10 am the 3rd floor of our Christian Education.

 There’s a lot of hugging and handshaking.
 And all of us are learning a great deal—about faith, about love, and about what it means to claim God at the center of one’s life, even if it means hardship or leaving everything behind.

 We are no longer a typical church.
 For this, we are grateful.
 We are living out a unique calling at First Christian Church and learning all about blessing because of it.